Stanislav Fořt

 Stanislav Fořt (born 29 August 1977) is a Slovak politician who served as a Member of the National Council in 2010 to 2012.

 Life and education

 Fořt was born in Martin.
-He studied Accounting at the University of Economics in Bratislava, graduating in 2000.
-Additionally, he study Law at the University of Trnava, graduating in 2009.
+He studied accounting at the University of Economics in Bratislava, graduating in 2000.
+Additionally, he study law at the University of Trnava, graduating in 2009.

 Political career

-In 2010 Slovak parliamentary election Fořt ran on the list of the Freedom and Solidarity party, which he co-founded, and gained a seat.
+During the 2010 Slovak parliamentary election, Fořt ran on the list of the Freedom and Solidarity party, which he co-founded, and gained a seat.
 In 2011, he became the first male Slovak politician to publicly come out as gay.
-In an interview with the Sme daily he stated he hoped his coming out will help other LGBT people to feel more comfortable in Slovakia.
+In an interview with SME, he stated he hoped his coming out would help other LGBT people to feel more comfortable in Slovakia.

-Fořt failed to retain his seat in the 2012 Slovenian presidential election and subsequently announced his retirement from politics.
+Fořt failed to retain his seat in the 2012 Slovak parliamentary election and subsequently announced his retirement from politics.
 Nonetheless, he unsuccessfully ran again in the 2016 Slovak parliamentary election.